uselagoon/lagoon-cli/docs/commands/lagoon_add_user-sshkey.md

 ```
   -E, --email string      Email address of the user
   -h, --help              help for user-sshkey
-  -N, --keyname string    Name of the sshkey (optional, if not provided will try use what is in the pubkey file)
+  -N, --keyname string    Name of the SSH key (optional, if not provided will try use what is in the pubkey file)
   -V, --keyvalue string   Value of the public key to add (ssh-ed25519 AAA..)
   -K, --pubkey string     Specify path to the public key to add
 ```